qiboteam/qibo/doc/source/examples.rst

     # set new values to the circuit's parameters using a dictionary
     params = {g0: 0.123, g1: 0.456, g2: (0.789, 0.321)]
     c.set_parameters(params)
+    # equivalently the parameter's can be update with a list as
+    params = [0.123, 0.456, (0.789, 0.321)]
+    c.set_parameters(params)
+    # or with a flat list as
+    params = [0.123, 0.456, 0.789, 0.321]
+    c.set_parameters(params)

-In case a list is given instead of a dictionary, then its length and elements should be compatible with the parametrized gates contained in the circuit.
+If a list is given then its length and elements should be compatible with the parametrized gates contained in the circuit.
+If a dictionary is given then its keys should be all the parametrized gates in the circuit.
-For example the :class:`qibo.base.gates.fSim` gate accepts two parameters which should be given as a tuple.

 The following gates support parameter setting:

 * ``RX``, ``RY``, ``RZ``, ``ZPow``, ``CZPow``: Accept a single ``theta`` parameter.
 * :class:`qibo.base.gates.fSim`: Accepts a tuple of two parameters ``(theta, phi)``.